dzufferey/dzufferey.github.io/concurrency_theory_2018/exercises/bonus_exercises_2.md

 There are two type of boundedness questions:
 - boundedness: if any place of the net can contain an unbounded number of token for some execution
-- place-boundedness: if a give place of the net can contain an unbounded number of token for some execution
+- place-boundedness: if a given place of the net can contain an unbounded number of token for some execution

 Until now we have focused on boundedness.